dfine2/Prosper_IT_Code_Summaries/README.md

 CODE SNIPPET

 ### Building the Hotels App
 I created an app that uses the Amadeus API to find hotel offers near a given city.
 The app gives users the hotel's name, star-rating, address, cost per night, and if available, a little information blurb.
 My biggest challenge was that Amadeus takes input in the form of city aiport IATA codes, and because I knew users were more likely to enter a city name, I had to find a way to match city names to the relevant codes.
 I did this by scraping Wikipedia's airport listings and dumping the information into a .csv file that ultimately contained information for 8904 unique airports.
+I used a .csv file, rather than taking data directly from the BeautifulSoup response, because it was far easier to have all of the data on the same page.

 CODE SNIPPET